 Childcare in Colorado continues to be expensive.
 The cost depends upon location and age of the child.
-The 2019 Colorado Fact Sheet published by Child Care Aware USA no longer includes average cost data as a metric.
-For that reason, Department staff has elected to increase the FY

-2020-21 average cost of childcare by the Denver-Aurora-Lakewood CPI inflation rate for tuition, school fees and childcare (2.8 percent).
-As such, the inflation adjusted range for average costs for child care in Colorado is between \$5,279 for a school-aged child and \$15,978 for an infant.
-The FY 2021-22 childcare budget guideline is based on the range of the estimated cost of care per child per month, from \$440 up to a maximum of \$1,332 per child.
+Per the 2020 Colorado Fact Sheet published by Child Care Aware USA, average costs for child care in Colorado ranged from \$3,445 per year for a school-aged child in a before or after school program to \$15,881 per year for an infant.5 The FY 2022-23 childcare budget guideline is based on the range of the estimated cost of care per child per month, from \$287 up to a maximum of \$1,323 per child.
 The recommended range is the monthly average cost associated with the cost of care for a school-aged child (the lower cost) and the cost of care for an infant (the higher cost).